Africa–Canada relations

-Canada – Africa relations are relations between Canada and the peoples and countries of the African continent.
+Canada maintains diplomatic and economic relations with the peoples and countries of the African continent.

+Although Canada had little contact with the continent prior to the twentieth century, following decolonization in Africa, Canada became one of the few major industrialized Western countries to have good relations with the newly independent countries.
+In the decades since, Canadian companies play a major role in the African mining and resource development sectors, and the Canadian government has been a provider of foreign aid.

 History

 Early years

-Africa and Canada had few contacts before the twentieth century.
+Contact between Canada and the African continent before the twentieth century was fleeting.
 A small number of Africans were taken as slaves to Canada during the Atlantic slave trade.
 However slavery in Canada was not a major part of the economy or social system, either under French (1534–1763) or British rule.
 A few Christian missionaries from Canada may have visited Africa.
 Canada and Africa were both part of a global trading system, linked by European trading companies such as the Hudson's Bay Company and the Royal African Company.
 However, as both Canada and African were raw-material exporting areas, they mostly traded with manufacturers in Europe, and not with each other.

 Canadians first became involved with African politics because of British imperial wars there.
 A group of 386 Canadian voyageurs participated in the 1884-1885 Nile Expedition during the Mahdist War in Sudan.
 A larger Canadian contingent took part in the Second Boer War (1899–1902), helping to keep South Africa within the British Empire.

 Canadian writer Margaret Laurence lived in British Somaliland then the Gold Coast British colony in the 1950s.
 African folk culture and colonial relations informed her work, and after her return to Canada she became a leading figure in Canadian literature.